 201 S Court Street, Suite 725, Florence, AL 35630

 Lead Counsel independently verifies Bank Fraud attorneys in Rogersville and checks their standing with Alabama bar associations.Our Verification Process and Criteria

 Embezzlement relates to the deceitful disclosure of assets for illegal conversion of funds.
 Frequently, embezzlement involves employee theft from a financial institution.
-Bank fraud is fraudulent activity by a banking institution for the purpose of profiting by the deceit.
-An example is a bank manager who issues false letter of credit so that he or she can induce others to lend money or extend credit.
+Bank fraud is fraudulent activity through a banking institution for the purpose of profiting by the deceit.
+An example is a bank manager who issues a false letter of credit so that he or she can induce others to lend money or extend credit.

 Pro se – This Latin term refers to representing yourself in court instead of hiring professional legal counsel.
 Pro se representation can occur in either criminal or civil cases.

 Statute – Refers to a law created by a legislative body.
 For example, the laws enacted by Congress are statutes.

 Subject matter jurisdiction – Requirement that a particular court have authority to hear the claim based on the specific type of issue brought to the court.
 For example, the U.S. Bankruptcy Court only has subject matter jurisdiction over bankruptcy filings, therefore it does not have the authority to render binding judgment over other types of cases, such as divorce.